Mondays are Always Better at the Grand Canyon

 Hike The Rim

 If you have the time and get the permits earlier in the year, you can hike down into the canyon.
 Or hike from one rim to the other!
 The hike from South Rim to North Rim is a strenuous 21 miles down, across and up.
 The drive around from South Rim to North Rim is about 5 hours.
 A couple of the guides I work with have actually completed what’s called the Rim to Rim to Rim hike.
 Yes, it is what it says it is.
 Hike from one rim, down, across, up to the top of the other rim then return.
-Usually takes 2 to 4 days depending on your ambition, level of craziness and ability.
+Usually, it takes 2 to 4 days, depending on your ambition, level of craziness, and ability.

 Hike the Grand Canyon Rim to Rim